Sitapur district: Urbanization

 Out of the total Sitapur population, the percentage share of urban population in the district is 11.8% as against 22.3 percent of the population in urban areas of the state.
 The district has 12 towns out of them 11 are statutory and one town is a census town.

 According to housing census, 2011, total 723 families live on footpath or without any roof cover in the district.
 The total Population of all who lived without roof at the time of Census 2011 is 3,460.
 This is approximately 0.08% of the total population of Sitapur district.

 In 2006 the Ministry of Panchayati Raj named Sitapur one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 34 districts in Uttar Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Religion

 Hindus constitute about 79% of total population of the district and Muslims are about 20% of the total population.
 In Sitapur, Hindus and Muslims work together in the carpet industry.
 The district has a concentration of fakirs.

 Languages

 At the time of the 2011 Census of India, 93.12% of the population in the district spoke Hindi (or a related language) and 5.62% Urdu as their first language.

 Languages spoken here include Awadhi, a vernacular in the Hindi continuum spoken by over 38 million people, mainly in the Awadh region.
 Sanskrit, Punjabi and English are also understood among a minuscule minority.
 Apart from Hindi, English is now part of curricula in most government and private schools.

-Agriculture

-Agriculture is the primary activity in the district, with wheat, rice, and urad being the staple crops with sugarcane, mustard and groundnuts as cash crops.
-The crop area of peppermint is also rapidly increasing especially in eastern part of the district.
-Narrow tracts of sandy soils in the valley of rivers produce potato, groundnuts and ginger.
-Banana plantations are becoming popular among farmers recently.
-Sitapur is also famous for its mango, namely Dasheri.